Content Map Terms

 • Keep your hands away from your face.
 Your nose, eyes, and mouth are the most likely places for germs to enter your body.

 • Eat well, and get plenty of sleep and exercise.
-This keeps your body strong so it can fight colds.
+This keeps your body strong so it can fight URIs.

 • Don't smoke.
-Smoking makes it easier to get a cold and harder to get rid of one.
+Smoking makes it easier to get a URI and harder to get rid of one.

 When should I call for help?